0x32e/crunchbase/README.md

 ### Note
 - The quality of the answer is almost always better with GPT-4, but be aware of the cost.
+- If the context length limit is reached based on the data points, consider modifying the number of days to resolve the problem.